 Your family can have emotional and social effects as well as physical effects after a cancer diagnosis.
 This may include dealing with difficult emotions, such as anxiety or anger, or managing stress.
 Sometimes, patients and their families have problems expressing how they feel to their loved ones, or people do not know what to say in response.

 Patients and their families are encouraged to share their feelings with a member of their health care team.
 You can also find coping strategies for emotional and social effects in a separate section of this website.
 This section includes many resources for finding support and information to meet your family’s needs.

 Coping with financial effects

 Treatment can be expensive.
 It is often a big source of stress and anxiety for families dealing with a cancer diagnosis.
 In addition to treatment costs, many people find they have extra, unplanned expenses related to their child’s care.
-Learn more about managing financial considerations, in a separate part of this website.
+Families are encouraged to talk about financial concerns with a member of their health care team Learn more about managing financial considerations in a separate part of this website.

 Caring for a child with cancer